AppImageCommunity/awesome-appimage/README.md

 - [go-appimaged](https://github.com/probonopd/go-appimage/tree/master/src/appimaged) - Optional daemon that integrates AppImages into the system (experimental)
 - [appimaged](https://github.com/AppImage/appimaged) - Optional daemon that integrates AppImages into the system (deprecated).
-- [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) - Asks user to move AppImages into applications directory and integrates them into the system
+- [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) - Integrates into users' systems and establishes a single `~/Applications` directory, assisting the user to move AppImages into there, with support for updating and removing AppImages through apps launcher.
-- [appimage2desktop](https://github.com/me1ting/appimage2desktop) - Creates a desktop filea and an icon in the system for an AppImage, nothing else
+- [appimage2desktop](https://github.com/me1ting/appimage2desktop) - Creates a desktop file and an icon in the system for an AppImage, nothing else
 - [LinuxPA](https://github.com/CalebQ42/LinuxPA) - PortableApps.com type launcher for Linux with AppImage support

 ### Updaters